-To the Board of Directors Colorado Health Benefit Exchange dba Connect for Health Colorado
+To the Board of Directors

+Colorado Health Benefit Exchange

+d/b/a Connect for Health Colorado

-We have audited the financial statements of Colorado Health Benefit Exchange (the "Exchange") as of and for the year ended June 30, 2019 and have issued our report thereon November 20, 2019.
+We have audited the financial statements of Colorado health Benefit Exchange d/b/a Connect for Health Colorado and subsidiary (the "Exchange") as of and for the year ended June 30, 2021 and have issued our report thereon dated November 8, 2021.
 Professional standards require that we provide you with the following information related to our audit.